Orikhiv: Russo-Ukrainian war (2022–present)

 Early in the 2022 Russian invasion of Ukraine, as many residents as possible were evacuated from Orikhiv.
 By late April 2022, Russian lines were three miles away and Russian artillery was shelling the town constantly.
 On 7 May 2022, around 21:00, Orikhiv hospital was shelled by Russian forces.
 According to the local government, Russian forces wanted to finish off the wounded and kill civilian doctors.
 On 21 May, local media reported that as a result of the Russian shelling, the gymnasium, and the building of the city executive committee were destroyed.

 According to OCHA, by 17 August the town's population had dwindled to 6,000.
 As of October 2022, Russian forces were regularly shelling Orikhiv; according to the city's deputy mayor, 70% of Orikhiv had been destroyed.

 In April 2023, Orikhiv's deputy mayor Svitlana Mandrich reported that Russian missile strikes had been so constant that the 2,000 residents who remained in Orikhiv rarely left their basement shelters.
 She reported that 30 civilians had been killed in Orikhiv since the shelling began.
 In June 2023, CNN reported that only 1,400 civilians remained in the city, mainly living in basements and makeshift bunkers.
 In October 2023 it was reported that the Russians were bombing the city 25 to 30 times a day and that there were very few undamaged houses in the city.

 In January 2024, it was reported that not a single high-rise building in Orikhiv was left standing and that the city had been without gas and electricity since March 2022.
 On 21 February 2024, a Russian 550-pound glide bomb tore through the dome of the Church of the Intercession of the Blessed Virgin Mary located in the center of Orikhiv.
 In March 2024, Orikhiv was characterized by The Economist as a "ghost town", as an estimated 1,000 civilians remained in the city, with every building said to have been either damaged or destroyed.

+During 2025, after the capture of Velyka Novoselika, Russian forces launched a large attack through the eastern boundaries of Zaporizhia Oblast, capturing Huliapole at the end of the year.
+This made Orikhiv a more significant target, as it was the western-most major settlement on the southern front.
+This led to Russian forces placing more pressure onto the city.
+In February, increasing air and multiple launch rocket system (MLRS) strikes on the city by Russian forces began.
+More Russian ground units were also deployed near the city, including motorized rifle units, airborne regiments, and a special forces brigade.